-Our water system tested a minimum of 5 monthly samples in accordance with the Total Coliform Rule for microbiological contaminants.
+Our water system tested a minimum of 5 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
 With the microbiological samples collected, the water system collects disinfectant residuals to ensure control of microbial growth.

-Disinfectant Date Highest RAA Unit Range MRDL MRDLG Typical Source Chlorine 2022 1.3 ppm 0.0-2.12 4 4 Water Additive used to control microbes
+Disinfectant Date HighestRAA Unit Range MRDL MRDLG Typical Source CHLORINE 2023 1.2 ppm 0.02 - 2.02 4 4 Water additive used to control microbes

 In the tables below, we have shown the regulated contaminants that were detected.
-Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers back to the latest year of the chemical sampling results.
-To determine compliance with the primary drinking water standards, the treated water is monitored when a contaminant is elevated in the source water.
+Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers back to the latest year of chemical sampling results.